Strift/portfolio/content/articles/three-things-to-fit-healthy-habits-in-your-gamer-lifestyle.md

   - wellness
 ---

-# Three Things To Fit Gaming in Your Gamer Lifestyle
+# Three Things To Fit Healthy Habits in Your Gamer Lifestyle

 We know the story.
 Exercise, good sleep, and a balanced diet.
 Together, they are the Triforce of wellness.
 But knowing and implementing are two distinct things.
 Anyway, I always saw myself as more of an indoor — read: gaming chair — person.
 Brains over brawn, right?